A Gift That Honors a Life

 Memorials and Tributes

-If you have a loved one who has been impacted by Northern Illinois University, establishing a memorial or tribute gift is a meaningful way to honor your loved one or celebrate a special occasion such as a birthday while supporting the work of our mission.
+If you have a loved one who has been impacted by Northern Illinois University, establishing a memorial or tribute gift through the NIU Foundation is a meaningful way to honor your loved one or celebrate a special occasion such as a birthday while supporting the work of our mission.
 Your memorial or tribute gift will be a lasting tribute to your loved one and make a difference in the lives of those we serve.

 Check Out This Potential Scenario